-For instance, it is typically not clear if reported complaints include or exclude complaints that were submitted but eventually declared inadmissible, as well as how admissible but withdrawn complaints are counted (if they are counted), including those 'deemed withdrawn' due to an amicable settlement.217 If the withdrawn complaints are counted as complaints, it is unclear if they are counted as 'concluded' complaints.
-Very often, it is unclear which are the periods to which the different events quantified relate, leading to situations such as the Spanish DPA claiming in its 2021 annual report that it solved 101% of complaints.218
+For instance, it is typically not clear if reported complaints include or exclude complaints that were submitted but eventually declared inadmissible, as well as how admissible but withdrawn complaints are counted (if they are counted), including those 'deemed withdrawn' due to an amicable settlement.
+If the withdrawn complaints are counted as complaints, it is unclear if they are counted as 'concluded' complaints.
+Very often, it is unclear which are the periods to which the different events quantified relate, leading to situations such as the Spanish DPA claiming in its 2021 annual report that it solved 101% of complaints.

-The annual reports of the Irish DPA provide information on the number of complaints received and 'concluded'.219 The Irish DPA also provides separate data on the number of one-stop-shop procedures in which it is involved as lead DPA, how many as a concerned authority, and how many have been 'concluded'.220 The term 'concluded', however, is not defined.
+The annual reports of the Irish DPA provide information on the number of complaints received and 'concluded'.
+The Irish DPA also provides separate data on the number of one-stop-shop procedures in which it is involved as lead DPA, how many as a concerned authority, and how many have been 'concluded'.
+The term 'concluded', however, is not defined.

-The Austrian DPA distinguishes in all its annual reports since 2018 the complaints ended with a closing of procedures ('Einstellung') and those ending in a decision ('Bescheid').221 It is unclear if all would fall under 'concluded', or only those ending in a decision.
+The Austrian DPA distinguishes in all its annual reports since 2018 the complaints ended with a closing of procedures ('Einstellung') and those ending in a decision ('Bescheid').
+It is unclear if all would fall under 'concluded', or only those ending in a decision.

-The reports of the Hamburg DPA provide information about received written submissions, encompassing both data protection and freedom of information issues.222 Among these are identified the number of data protection complaints, defined as a written submission with which data subjects turn to the Hamburg DPA with a claim that their GDPR rights have been infringed.223 The Hamburg DPA does not clarify if it reports on all lodged complaints, or only those that were found to be admissible.
+The reports of the Hamburg DPA provide information about received written submissions, encompassing both data protection and freedom of information issues.
+Among these are identified the number of data protection complaints, defined as a written submission with which data subjects turn to the Hamburg DPA with a claim that their GDPR rights have been infringed.
+The Hamburg DPA does not clarify if it reports on all lodged complaints, or only those that were found to be admissible.
 As a matter of fact, it is not possible to understand, by reading the annual report, what happened to the complaints.
-More granular information is only provided for the complaints that led the DPA to exercise its corrective powers under Article 58 of the GDPR.
+More

-216 SEC(2012) 72 final, p.
+&lt;sup>216 SEC(2012) 72 final, p.
 103.

-217 This is not clear, for instance, reading the available annual reports (post-GDPR) of the Dutch DPA.
+&lt;sup>217 This is not clear, for instance, reading the available annual reports (post-GDPR) of the Dutch DPA.

-218 AEPD, Memoria anual 2021, 2022, p.
+&lt;sup>218 AEPD, Memoria anual 2021, 2022, p.
 79.

-219 Including on how many of the 'concluded complaints' date from previous years, although not specifying the year in which those complaints were lodged.
+&lt;sup>219 Including on how many of the 'concluded complaints' date from previous years, although not specifying the year in which those complaints were lodged.

-220 See e. g.
+&lt;sup>220 See e. g.
 DPC, Annual Report 2021, 2022, p.26.

-DSB, Datenschutzbericht 2018, 2019, pp. 10-11; DSB, Datenschutzbericht 2019, 2020, pp. 9-10; DSB, Datenschutzbericht 2020, 2021, pp. 9-10; DSB, Datenschutzbericht 2021, 2022, pp. 8-9.

-222 For 2021, see p.
+&lt;sup>221 DSB, Datenschutzbericht 2018, 2019, pp. 10-11; DSB, Datenschutzbericht 2019, 2020, pp. 9-10; DSB, Datenschutzbericht 2020, 2021, pp. 9-10; DSB, Datenschutzbericht 2021, 2022, pp. 8-9.
+For 2021, see p.
 134 and ff.

-https://datenschutz-hamburg.de/assets/pdf/30.taetigkeitsbericht_datenschutz_2021.PDF.
+https://datenschutz-hamburg.de/assets/pdf/30. taetigkeitsbericht datenschutz 2021.PDF.

-223 With a reference to Art.
+&lt;sup>223 With a reference to Art.
 77 GDPR.